soulwhisper/soulwhisper/README.md

 ### About @soulwhisper

 My name is Xiao Yang.
-I am an AI(object detection) + IoT + Hardware/Software full stack developer.
+I am an AI(object detection) + IoT + Hardware/Software full stack engineer.

 I am using github as a knowledge base of trending projects.